 These benefits include:

-• Healthy skin and hair.
-The vitamins and minerals facilitate weight loss in addition to keeping your skin clear as well as strong and shiny hair.
+- Healthy skin and hair.
+Vitamins and minerals that aid in weight loss also contribute to clear skin and strong, shiny hair.

 The Bottom Line